 It’s also a popular belief that being in the water offers 100% protection from UV rays.
 The surface of water is able to reflect a moderate amount of light from the visible and ultraviolet spectrum of light, but it won’t reflect all of it.
 The protection from water is something like having an extra layer of skin – it will certainly help, but it won’t prevent overexposure to the sun.

 The best way to prevent sun damage is to limit your exposure to the sun by balancing your time in direct sunlight and inside shelter.
 The sun offers Vitamin D essential to physical and mental health.
 Keeping a healthy schedule of time in the sun and time outside of the sun is key to peak body and skin health.

-A sun shade or patio enclosure will allow you to enjoy the outdoors without exposing yourself to the sun’s harmful radiation.
-Save your skin with an awning or shade for your patio or home.
+A sunshade or patio enclosure will allow you to enjoy the outdoors without exposing yourself to the sun’s harmful radiation.
+Save your skin.
+Contact us today to discuss options for an awning or shade for your patio or home.